torvalds/linux/Documentation/virt/hyperv/hibernation.rst

 VMBus sub-channels are not persisted in the hibernation image.
 Each VMBus device driver's suspend function must close any sub-channels prior to hibernation.
-Closing a sub-channel causes Hyper-V to send a RESCIND_CHANNELOFFER message, which Linux processes by freeing the channel data structures so that all vestiges of the sub-channel are removed.
+Closing a sub-channel causes Hyper-V to send a RESCIND_CHANNELOFFER message, which GNU/Linux processes by freeing the channel data structures so that all vestiges of the sub-channel are removed.
 By contrast, primary channels are marked closed and their ring buffers are freed, but Hyper-V does not send a rescind message,